Debian/apt/README.md

 Software tools like APT, which are used by thousands of users every day, have a steady flow of incoming bug reports.
-Not all of them are really bugs in APT: It can be packaging bugs, like failing maintainer scripts, that a user reports against apt, because apt was the command they executed that lead to this failure; or various wishlist items for new features.
+Not all of them are really bugs in APT: It can be packaging bugs, like failing maintainer scripts, that a user reports against apt, because apt was the command they executed that led to this failure; or various wishlist items for new features.
 Given enough time the occasional duplicate enters the system as well.
 Our bug tracker is therefore full with open bug reports which are waiting for you! ;)